zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds:

-- Displays message indicating removal of task is done successfully as well as specific task that is removed.
+- Displays a message indicating the successful removal of the specified task.

 </box>